daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

     "ghcr.io/bellatrick/feature-starter/cookiecutter:latest": {}
   }
 ```
-The feature in the json file will install Cookiecutter Datascience into your workspace along with required packages.
+The feature in the JSON file will install Cookiecutter Datascience into your workspace along with the required packages.

 - Commit this file to your repository.

 - Open the Command Palette (F1 or Ctrl+Shift+P).
 Type and select **Remote-Containers: Rebuild Container**.

-- Once the workspace is rebuilt, you can now use the `ccds` command to create a new data science project structure.
+- Once the workspace is rebuilt, you can use the `ccds` command to create a new data science project structure.

 ```bash
 ccds
 ```

-This will prompt you for project details and create a new data science project structure based on the cookiecutter-data-science template.
+This will prompt you for project details and create a new data science project structure based on the `cookiecutter-data-science` template.

 Note: If the `ccds` command is not recognized, try running `source /usr/local/bin/activate-cookiecutter-ds` first to activate the environment then run `ccds` again.